qtumproject/qtumbook/part2/erc20-token.md

 https://github.com/OpenZeppelin/zeppelin-solidity/blob/4ce0e211c500aa756120c4f2851cc75518123309/contracts/ownership/Ownable.sol#L28

-To satisfy this modifier, we'll need to call the method using the UXTO address that created the contract.
-But the owner UXTO was already spent when we created the contract.
+To satisfy this modifier, we'll need to call the method using the UTXO address that created the contract.
+But the owner UTXO was already spent when we created the contract.
 We can't use it again to make another method call!

-The way to get around this problem is to create a new UXTO with the same address, endowing it with enough value to pay for the transaction we want to make.
-Since UXTO can be used once only, you'll need to generate an UXTO for each transaction.
+The way to get around this problem is to create a new UTXO with the same address, endowing it with enough value to pay for the transaction we want to make.
+Since UTXO can be used once only, you'll need to generate an UTXO for each transaction.

 This is slightly more cumbersome than in Ethereum, where the account has a balance, and each transaction simply reduces the account balance.

 ## Prefunding The Owner Address

-OK, so to act as the owner of a contract, we need to create UXTOs that share the same address as the owner address.
+OK, so to act as the owner of a contract, we need to create UTXOs that share the same address as the owner address.

 So the owner address is `qdgznat81MfTHZUrQrLZDZteAx212X4Wjj`.
 We could send 1 qtum to it: